the-suri-project/suri-docs-old/docs/en/use-cases.md

   available to all users.

   ::: info Insight
-  Our politic is to not ban any domain **BUT** we will protect brands, remarkable users, etc. for bad uses of their names.
+  Our policy is not to ban any domain **BUT**, recognised brands will be protected, as well as noteworthy users, etc. against bad uses of their names.
 Moreover, we will reserve the right to block TLD suris that are used for illegal purposes.
   :::